ozan2sun/ozan2sun/README.md

 - 💻 I am graduated from [Istanbul Technical University](https://www.itu.edu.tr), Türkiye.
 Apart from that I am Jr. Full Stack developer that loves reading articles and learning to new concepts.

 - ⚡ Making and listening music is an indispensable passion for me.
-My favorite band is
+My favorite band is still Metallica, a bit Bon Jovi, maybe Queen

 **My Reseach Interest**:
 - Supporting development efforts from project conceptualization to launch